borland502/trapper-keeper/README.md

+## Archived:  Folding all initial python experiments into dasbootstrap

 # Trapper Keeper
 ## Overview
 Trapper Keeper aims to be a thin wrapper over KeePassXC using PyKeepass for the niche goal of packing various